-The following is a summary of the material financial analyses that SWS Securities, Inc. performed in connection with its opinion.
+The following is a summary of the material financial analyses that SWS Securities, Inc. performed in connection with the opinion it is expected to render.
 THE FINANCIAL ANALYSES SUMMARIZED BELOW INCLUDE INFORMATION PRESENTED IN TABULAR FORMAT.
 IN ORDER TO FULLY UNDERSTAND THESE FINANCIAL ANALYSES, THE TABLES MUST BE READ TOGETHER WITH THE TEXT OF EACH SUMMARY.
 THE TABLES ALONE DO NOT CONSTITUTE A COMPLETE DESCRIPTION OF THE FINANCIAL ANALYSES.
 CONSIDERING THE DATA SET FORTH BELOW WITHOUT CONSIDERING THE FULL NARRATIVE DESCRIPTION OF THE FINANCIAL ANALYSES, INCLUDING THE METHODOLOGIES AND ASSUMPTIONS UNDERLYING THE ANALYSES, COULD CREATE A MISLEADING OR INCOMPLETE VIEW OF SWS SECURITIES, INC.'S FINANCIAL ANALYSES.

 Selected Companies Analysis.
-Using publicly available information, SWS Securities, Inc. analyzed the market values and trading multiples of the following seven selected publicly traded companies generally in the videoconferencing industry:
+Using publicly available information, SWS Securities, Inc. analyzed the market values and trading multiples of the following eight selected publicly traded companies generally in the videoconferencing industry:

 - Ezenia!
 Inc.

 - First Virtual Communications, Inc.

 - Gentner Communications Corporation

-- Latitude Communications, Inc. - Polycom, Inc.
+- Latitude Communications, Inc.

+- PictureTel Corporation

+- Polycom, Inc.

+- RSI Systems Inc.

-- Viseon Inc. - Video Network Communications, Inc.
+- Video Network Communications, Inc.

 SWS Securities, Inc. reviewed the appropriate market values as a multiple of, among other things, latest 12 months revenues, earnings before interest, taxes, depreciation and amortization, also referred to as "EBITDA," earnings before interest and taxes, also referred to as "EBIT," pretax income, earnings per share, estimated calendar year 2001 earnings per share and tangible book value of the publicly traded companies listed above.
-All multiples were based on closing stock prices on December 11, 2001.
+All multiples were based on closing stock prices on .
 Earnings per share estimates for the selected companies were based on publicly available research analysts' estimates and earnings estimates for the videoconferencing systems products division were based on internal estimates of the management of our company.

-SWS Securities, Inc. then applied a range of selected multiples implied by the selected companies to management's annualized estimated amounts for the quarter ended March 31, 2002 revenues, EBITDA, EBIT(loss), pretax loss, net loss, management's projected calendar year 2002 net income and tangible book value for the videoconferencing systems products division.
-SWS Securities, Inc. observed that five of the seven selected companies reported negative EBITDA, EBIT, pretax income, net income and earnings per share and that the two profitable companies reported multiples reflecting market aberrations that skew median or mean multiples rendering this approach of little value for evaluation purposes.
-For example, the two profitable companies in the selected company group had median and mean market multiples for EBITDA of 10.8x and 48.1x.
-Due to the videoconferencing systems products division's declining revenues and lack of earnings before interest and taxes, as well as pretax and net losses, other approaches using the selected companies did not produce meaningful results.
+SWS Securities, Inc. then applied a range of selected multiples implied by the selected companies to management's annualized amounts for the quarter ended July 31, 2001 revenues, EBITDA, EBIT(loss), pretax loss, net loss, calendar year 2001 net income and tangible book value for the videoconferencing systems products division.
+This analysis resulted in the following implied median equity reference range for the videoconferencing systems products division of \$ to \$ .
+SWS Securities, Inc. noted that the most relevant methodology based on this approach is a multiple of EBITDA, due to the videoconferencing systems products division's declining revenues and lack of earnings before interest and taxes, as well as pretax and net losses.
+This analysis resulted in the following implied equity value using the most relevant methodology (multiple of EBITDA), as compared to the purchase price that our company expects to receive for the sale of the videoconferencing systems products division: